adrian80z/CI-Milestone-2/README.md

 5. Change the working directory to the location where you want the cloned directory to be made.
 6. Type `git clone`, and then paste the URL you copied in Step 3.
 7. Press Enter.
 Local clone will be created.

+## Credits
+ -	I received inspiration for this project through internet research.
+I visited websites such as http://joereisigl.com/joereisigl2/nmix4110/finalProject/, https://codepen.io/cathydutton/pen/ldazc, http://cis-linux2.temple.edu:8080/sp17_3344_1_tue51138/Tutorial/hangmanIndex.html and watched few youtube tutorials, which helped me to put pieces together.

+ ## Media
+- Background texture was created by myself using Photoshop.
+- Home and reload icon were downloaded from https://icons8.com/icons/
+- The audio sounds used in this site were obtained from http://www.pachd.com/sounds.html
+- The game words was taken from the https://www.thegamegal.com/printables/ words

+## Code
+-	Some of the JavaScript code was taken from the https://www.w3schools.com/ Code was used to create modal window( script placed in body section in index.html) appearing on the Homepage.
+All css styles was created by myself except some styling parts for mentioned above modal window.
+- Part of the code for drawing hangman on canvas was taken from http://joereisigl.com/joereisigl2/nmix4110/finalProject/ and was modified to adjusted to needs.